srisivan/Class-8/maths/maths.md

    p/q, where p and q should be in the set of intrgers (Z), But q should not be equal to 0._

+	Example : Rational Numbers = 2/3, -3/5, -5/-7, 4/-5, etc.

+* Every integer is a rational number. ( Beacause, '5' can also be expressed as '5/1', which is a rational number

+* Every fraction is also a rational number.
+(Beacause, '5/6' can also be expressed in the form of p/q.)

+* In a rational number a/b, where a and b are both non-zero,
+	1. If a > 0 and b > 0, that means a and b are positive, then the rational number a/b > 0, and it is said to be positive. (same signs).

+	2. If a < 0 and b < 0, that means a and b are negative, then the rational number a/b > 0, and it is said to be positive. (same signs)

+	3. If a < 0 and b > 0, or a > 0 and b < 0 , then the rational number a/b <
+	   0, and it is said to be negative. (opposite signs).

+* Equivalent Rational Numbers : If a/b is a rational number and m is a non-zero integer, then equivalent of a/b = (a * m) / (b * m).

+* Standard form of a rational number :
+	1. A rational number a/b is said to be in its _simplest or standard form,_ when a and b do not have a common factor other than 1, and b > 0.